 To illustrate the advantage of the precisely controlled kinematics, quoting the results of Ref.
-[985] in Fig. 7 we compare the predictions of the Monte Carlo generator GENIE-employed by MINERvA-with electron scattering data.
-The beam energies, ~ 2.2 GeV, are selected to correspond to the peak of the DUNE flux.
-Consistently with the findings of MINERvA [1206], various issues are observed for pion production.
-The Δ peak is heavily underestimated.
+[985] in Fig. 7 we compare the predictions of the Monte Carlo generator Genie-employed by MINERvA-with electron scattering data.
+The beam energies, $\sim$ 2.2 GeV, are selected to correspond to the peak of the DUNE flux.
+Consistently with the findings of MINERvA [1205], various issues are observed for pion production.
+The $\Delta$ peak is heavily underestimated.
 The contribution of higher resonances is overpredicted.
-Additionally, the calculated position of the Δ peak is shifted with respect to the argon data.
+Additionally, the calculated position of the $\Delta$ peak is shifted with respect to the argon data.
 As neutrino results mix contributions of different energy transfers, due to flux integration, such issues are difficult to diagnose.

 Surveying the broad kinematics of DUNE for different targets, the analysis [985] identified the origins of the issues in GENIE and offered suggestions for possible improvements.
-Among others,
+Among others, consequence of adding the cross sections for resonant and deep-inelastic pion production, as shown in Fig. 7b,